Custom Car Registration in Washington

 The Washington registration for custom cars process and the procedure to obtain antique vehicle registration documents and plates can be completed through the state Department of Licensing (DOL).
-However, prior to submitting an application for a custom car registration or vintage license plates in WA, applicants must ensure that their vehicle meets the corresponding vehicle type definition.
+However, prior to submitting an application for a custom car registration or getting vintage license plates in WA, applicants must ensure that their vehicle meets the corresponding vehicle type definition.
 Also, unlike the standard registration procedure, these special transactions are comprised of several additional steps.
 Learn how to request WA antique license plates or register custom car projects by reading the following sections.

 Definition of a Custom or Antique Vehicle in Washington